FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 Try it 100 times???

-FERRITE - FERRIET INFO
+FERRITE - PE1ABR FERRIET INFO

 How does it behave with (power) losses??

-FERRITE - FERRIET INFO
+FERRITE - PE1ABR FERRIET INFO

 The ferrite or iron powder choice is demanded mostly by the application and circuit impedances.

 If you use ferrites for resonance circuits (high impedances) you have to be careful to make a choice or you run into trouble!!
-Already at low frequencies the circuit damping by ferrite losses is such that the max reachable Q is seriously spoiled by the loss factor.
+Already at low frequencies the circuit damping by ferrite losses is such that the max. reachable Q is seriously spoiled by the loss factor.

 During experiments I drew my own limits at about 7.5%.
-An example of the resulting limits for resonance applications: 4C65 = ±15MHz, 4A11 = ±700KHz, 3F3 = ±400KHz, 3C85 = ±200KHz, 3C11 = ±100KHz en 3E25 = ±80KHz !!!
+An example of the resulting limits for resonance applications: 4C65 and FT xx-61 = ±15MHz, 4A11 and FT xx-43 = ±700KHz, 3F3 = ±400KHz, 3C85 and FT xx-77 = ±200KHz, 3C11 = ±100KHz en 3E25 = ±80KHz !!!

 The loss factor has also influence in normal "voltage" transformers at power applications.
 Heat !!

-Used in current (transmission line) transformers ( = SWR suppressor, see further down) the main current is no problem, it cancels out!
-The common mode current that must be suppressed is now demanding.
-Because this current is suppressed and partly by the application (eg symmetric to asymmetric and excessive impedances after the faulty use of a tuner), it creates a high voltage across the inductance of the cable on the ringcore.
-This voltage is therefore generated by the flux-changes in the core as back-EMF in order to suppress this current.
-If the external voltage becomes too high or too short of core material surface area is used (the flux-change does not reach the required back-EMF voltage), then the core is saturated and gets burning hot due to power absorbtion.
+If the external voltage over the choke balun becomes too high or too short of core material surface area is used (the flux-change does not reach the required back-EMF voltage), then the core is saturated due to a too high HF current and gets burning hot due to power absorbtion.
+This is the main problem at low frequencies caused by Bmax limit of 20% Bsat.
+On the other hand at high frequencies, where Bmax is not the limiting factor but by a too tight core choice, there still too much dissipation could occur by eddy currents and it also goes wrong.
 Either the windings flies into fire, or the core disassembles with a bang!
-The only method that works is much more core surface area (divide fluxenergy over more cores and / or winding units, see picture) and also no false application were too high impedances may occur.
+The only method that works is much more core surface area (divide fluxenergy over more cores and / or winding units with low parasitic capacitance, see picture) and also no false application were too high impedances may occur.
 This increases the voltage strongly and the problems!
 Voltage according to P = U2 / R , play with 10, 100, 1000 W and 5 (semiconductor amplifier), 50, 500 and 5000 Ohm!!

 But for resonance circuits iron powder cores are mostly a better choice.